Q: What is America’s Run for the Fallen?

 Q: What Heroes are being honored along this tribute trail?

 A: Our focus for this event is the War on Terror.
 We have identified nearly 20,000 service members who have died while serving or as a result of serving during this period.
 Criteria includes all service members regardless of cause of death.
+In addition, for every family attending each end of day ceremony we will also read the names of their family’s loved one regardless of generation.
+(This will enable the tribute of every fallen name possible)

 Q: Is this tribute primarily for those who died in action?